Coastline Counselling

 Carli Kirby, MACP, RCC (She/Her)

-My path to becoming a counsellor and psychotherapist was not a straight line, and I am so glad it led me to where I am today.
+My path to becoming a counsellor and psychotherapist was not a straight line—and I am grateful for the journey that brought me here.

-As a new path unfolded in front of me over the years, I earned a Masters of Art in Counselling Psychology, gained experience working as a counsellor for non-profit organizations, and in 2020 started my private practice.
+Over the next 8 years, I gained experience working as a counsellor for non-profit organizations, and in 2020 I moved into private practice.
 I have held a registered clinical counsellor (RCC) designation with the British Columbia Association of Clinical Counsellors (BCACC) since 2013.
 I have completed several trainings, including Attachment-Based Somatic Therapy for the treatment of trauma, and continue to take courses and trainings for ongoing professional development and continuing education.

 Professional Development